Skip to content

 (option) => option.label;

-This function is used to display the options in the dropdown, and to display the selected option (single-value) in the select.
+The label of an option is displayed in the dropdown and as the selected option (single-value) in the select.

 Type: